loesak/sulfur/README.md

 Want your tests to seamlessly interact with the popular widget frameworks like [Twitter Bootstrap][1] or [jQueryUI][2]?
 We can do that.

 Looking to run your tests locally but have them execute remotely and distributed?
 No problem.
 Sulfur has full support for the Selenium Grid.

+## Updates

+> 5/27/13 - Delivered the initial code for bootstrap testing (basic buttons only implemented).
+Looking to keep working on this for the rest of the week.

+> 5/24/13 - Correction, the basic testing framework is ready, no work is done for the grid.

+> 5/24/13 - The basic framework is finished and is ready for element class creation.

+> 5/5/13 - This project is in its conception phase and is not ready for use at this time.

 [1]: http://twitter.github.io/bootstrap/ "Twitter Bootstrap"
 [2]: http://jqueryui.com/ "jQueryUI"